-- 1. Compile all saved .CSV files that will be used for analysis in a single folder on your computer.
+- 1. Create a file folder on your computer where you will compile all saved .CSV files that will be included in analysis in a single folder on your computer.
 (See Stage 6, Step 4 for instructions on how to save .CSV files after administering surveys.) - 2.
 Accumulate the data into the Sawtooth Software. - Open the same Sawtooth Software SSI Web program that you used in Stage 3 to develop the survey instrument.
 It is the one with an icon of a lighthouse and planet Earth: